kitconcept/volto-iframe-block/README.md

 ## Development

-The development of this add-on is done in isolation using a new approach using pnpm workspaces and latest `mrs-developer` and other Volto core improvements.
+The development of this add-on is done in isolation with a new approach using pnpm workspaces and latest `mrs-developer` and other Volto core improvements.
 For this reason, it only works with pnpm and Volto 18 (currently in alpha).